 It starts with research.
 You can’t walk into a dealership with the Kelly Blue Book app on your phone and expect to have everything you need to get a deal.
 Savvy buyers do most of the legwork from the comfort of their couch before setting foot in a store.

 Visit a few showrooms for vehicle presentations and test drives.
-Be very clear to the sales consultant that you are just test-driving and are still considering several models.
-A good salesperson will still try his or her best to sell you then and there, but chances are you’ll get a half-assed presentation and no bothersome follow-up calls.
-If you do get a call, you can politely dismiss it saying you’ve decided to go a different direction.
+Be very clear with the sales consultant that you’re just test-driving and are still considering several models.
+A good salesperson will still try his or her best to sell to you, but chances are you’ll get a half-assed presentation and no bothersome follow-up calls.

 Understanding new car market conditions

 Now that you have a ballpark figure for what you should pay for your car, it’s time to factor in the current market.
 Dealers have expensive software and auction results that provide up-to-date market data, but consumers will have to take a more manual approach.

 Your goal is to determine the level of demand for the model car you want to buy.
 Drive onto the lot of your local Chevrolet or Toyota dealer and glance over the inventory.
 You’ll see larger volumes of Silverados and Malibus compared to Corvettes.
 There will be more Camrys and Rav-4s than Land Cruisers.
 You’ll see the bread-and-butter cars with over twenty in stock as well as the lower demand and lower supply models.

 Your goal is to figure out how eager the dealer is to move the particular car you want.
 If a certain model is selling fast, a dealer has little incentive to negotiate.
 If not, the dealers may be eager to do whatever it takes to get the car off the lot.

 Getting the best new car financing

 It’s a myth that you have to go to your local bank or credit union to get the lowest interest rates.